 What Is a Conflict of Interest?

 A conflict of interest (COI), also known as the duality of interest, refers to a situation where a board member may have affiliations that could prevent them from making impartial decisions regarding the nonprofit organization.
-These conflicts or duality, though sometimes not intentional, may exist from both personal and professional relationships.
+These conflicts or duality, though sometimes not intentional, may exist in both personal and professional relationships.

 For example, a board member who owns a sporting goods store or who might just work for a sporting goods company.
 While it may seem like an easy option to just purchase your goods from that Board member’s company, it’s not always the best option and one where you will need to do your due diligence to ensure that nothing could be viewed as underhanded.

-There is also what is considered a perceived COI as a "benefit from interest" or a circumstance in which the non-profit organization benefits from the affiliations of its board members.
-In the example above, should the sporting goods store decide to offer their products at a lower price, then the non-profit is at an advantage.
+There is also what is considered a perceived COI as a “benefit from interest” or a circumstance in which the non-profit organization benefits from the affiliations of its board members.
+In the example above, should the sporting goods store decide to offer its products at a lower price, then the non-profit is at an advantage.